-To that end the City has embarked on a Witness Reconciliation Program.
+In 2017, the City embarked on a Witness Reconciliation Program.
 This program reflects the City’s intention to act on its commitment to Reconciliation with the Songhees and Esquimalt Nations.

 This work will be done with integrity, an open heart, and a willingness to work in diverse ways and take the time needed.

 Through an agile and evolving process, together, we will work to make the culture, history, and modern reality of local Indigenous Peoples become present and apparent throughout the city, and valued in our residents' everyday lives.
 We will build and nurture strong relationships with the Songhees and Esquimalt Peoples that thrive in times of harmony and endure times of strife.
 As a city, we are committed to this work, in alliance with our Indigenous Partners.

 Through the Witness Reconciliation Program, the City will hold fast to the Principles of Reconciliation and will follow a process that will create and use relationships as a foundation for the work together.
 The process will be fluid, flexible, adaptable and foster a long-term relationship between the City and our Indigenous Partners.
 Learn more.

 In 2017, the City of Victoria began a journey of Truth and Reconciliation with the Lekwungen peoples, the Songhees and Esquimalt Nations, on whose homeland the city stands.
 City Council created the Witness Reconciliation Program and appointed a City Family made up of members of the Songhees and Esquimalt Nations, other urban Indigenous people, the Mayor and select City Council members.